-Progress and full written reports will be uploaded onto the parent portal during the academic year.
+Written reports will be uploaded onto the Parent Portal during the academic year.
 Parents will also be invited to attend two Parents' Evenings where pupil progress can be discussed with subject teachers and there will be a chance to meet Form Teachers and the Head of Year.